sishtiaq/RSE16/writeup.md

 questions.
 Turns out, RSEs (or, at least, those attending the workshop) were generally happy.
-They liked working with others, they liked solving problem ("tenacity" one person said), they liked what they were doing, they like being busy.
+They liked working with others, they liked solving problem ("tenacity" one person said), they liked what they were doing, they liked being busy.
 The vast majority of the RSEs there were employed by institutions that allowed them autonomy and freedom to be in control of their own work; they had good ("contained" one person said) work hours.